Stavanger & Sandnes Map

 Villa 22 Trattoria & Bar is a casual Italian eatery with Nordic influences, located on the waterfront in Vågen.
 You can go here for one of the city's best pizzas, baked in a wood-fired stone-oven, or enjoy the full Italian sharing menu with small dishes and antipasti.

-Renaa Matbaren is the less formal sister restaurant of one-Michelin-starred Re-naa.
-This outstanding eatery serves the best Danish smørrebrød in Norway, in addition to other classic brasserie-style dishes that are cooked to perfection.
+Renaa: Matbaren is the less formal sister restaurant of one-Michelin-starred Re-naa.
+This outstanding eatery serves the best Danish smørrebrød in Norway, in addition to other classic French brasserie-style dishes that are cooked to perfection.

 The Shack is a successful chain of burger joints that started out at Mariero, and later opened at Tasta and in central Stavanger.
 They specialized in burgers, crispy chicken wings, and BBQ ribs.
-Their burgers aren't as perfected as Hekkan Burger in Sandnes, but definitely delicious.
+Their burgers aren't as perfected as Hekkan Burger, but they're definitely delicious.

 Kokko is a beautifully constructed coffee shop and roastery, designed by an architect who also happens to have a passion for specialty coffee.
 Three unique floors, of which two invites you to have a seat, grab a bite, and enjoy your caffeine boost.
 The top floor is the office, but you can peek inside through a hole in the floor.

 Stavanger finally has a world-class sourdough bakery!
 Located on Verksgata in the city center is Molinå Bakery, a sourdough bakery and café, from baker Diego Molina and chef Alejandro Behr.
 They mill all their own whole grains in order to make their dough.
 In addition to bread, they also sell pastries, bagels, focaccia, sandwiches, and empanadas, a nod to their Latin American roots.
 They also host chef pop-ups, cooking classes, bread-making classes, and more.
 This is the best sourdough bread in the region.